Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 connection.setUseSingleSpace(true); //false = cluster, true=single
 ```

-The `setUseSingleSpace` method allows you to get a JDBC connection that encapsulates a clustered proxy or to an embedded space proxy.
+The `setUseSingleSpace` method allows you to get a JDBC connection that encapsulates a clustered proxy or to an embedded Space proxy.

-You can also use the following `GConnection` method to set the user and password for a secured space:
+You can also use the following `GConnection` method to set the user and password for a secured Space:

 ```java